May is Lyme Disease Awareness Month!

 *Make Lyme disease signs to display in your yard or at your business to raise awareness.

 *Wear your Lyme green tee shirts, bracelets and sweat shirts.
 Ideas here.

 *Contact your local newspapers & media outlets to tell your Lyme disease story.

 *Contact parks, camps and businesses with outdoor workers and share Lyme info.

-*Hand out Lyme literature at Little League baseball games and other sporting events.
+*Hand out Lyme literature at baseball games, soccer and other sporting events.

-*Contact businesses in your local area and get short Lyme articles in their newsletters.
+*Contact businesses in your local area and get your short Lyme article in their newsletters.

 *Give gift baskets to relatives and friends to prevent them from getting Lyme disease.
 In the baskets you can put tick remover tools, repellent, literature, tick shampoo for pets, (and chocolate, of course), etc.

 Need More Ideas?